Back

 How do I open a bank account for an association?

 An association generates financial flows.
-To manage these transactions, it is essential to open an association bank account.
-Once the formalities for setting up an association have been completed, the next step is to open a professional bank account.
+To manage these transactions, it is essential to open a bank account for the association.
+Once the formalities for setting up the association have been completed, the next step is to open a professional bank account.
 Here's how to do it smoothly.

 Setting up the association: the essential step

-Before you can think about opening an association bank account, it must first be officially recognized.
+Before thinking about opening an account for your association, it must first be officially recognized.

 Setting up an association in France is fairly straightforward, and can be done by founding members aged 16 and over.
 10 key points to remember